 This Is Not Your Typical Beach Vacation

-The Dead Sea deserves its name – the conditions here can get pretty extreme.
+The conditions here can get pretty extreme.
 The water is so rich in salts and minerals that it’s impossible for any living thing to survive.
 There are no microorganisms, plants, fish, etc. in the water at all.
-As a result, it can also be pretty uninviting for humans as well, if you don’t know how to experience it.
+It can be uninviting for humans as well, if you don’t know how to experience it.
 So don’t think of it as a beach vacation but more of a spa experience.

-But there is a fun part too!
-The high concentration of minerals (about 30%) makes the water’s density higher than that of the human body – that’s why you can float easily even if you don’t know how to swim.
+The high concentration of minerals (about 30%) makes the water’s density higher than that of the human body.
+That’s why you can float easily even if you don’t know how to swim.
 You don’t need to make any effort, just lie down in the water and enjoy!!
 In fact, you may actually need to make an effort to get your feet to touch the bottom.

-Let’s get to the most useful part!
+So let’s get to the most useful part…

 Tip 3: Protect Your Feet.
 Due to the layer of crystals covering the entire shore and bottom of the sea, walking in and out of the water can be challenging if you’re barefoot.
 It might be a good idea to bring water shoes or hiking sandals to protect your feet from sharp edges.
 A pair of rubber flip flops would work too.
 Just don’t bring your nice sandals.

-Tip 4: Be Generous With The Sunscreen.
+Tip 6: Be Generous With The Sunscreen.
 The white crystalized salt that covers the bottom and shores of the sea reflects sunlight strongly so it can be very harsh on your skin if it’s not protected.
 Use a good sunscreen with a high SPF and bring a hat!

-Tip 5: Don’t Shave.
+Tip 7: Don’t Shave.
 The water is so rich in minerals that they can cause you a lot of pain if you have any cuts or open wounds.
 Try not to shave a day or two before bathing in the Dead Sea.
 Think of it as putting A LOT of salt into the tiny cuts shaving can cause on your skin.
 Even a small cut can make you cry here.

 Tip 9: Do A Dead Sea Mud Bath!
 You can buy a pack of Dead Sea mud anywhere along the shore.
 Apply the mud to your body, let it set in for a while, then rinse it off in the water.
 The minerals absorb through your skin and will do wonders for it!
-It also had an amazing effect on my hair – it felt nice and soft for a couple weeks after that.
+It also had an amazing effect on our hair – it felt nice and soft for a couple weeks after that.
 Just make sure you wear an old or dark colored bikini set for this as the mud stains.

 Tip 10: Be Careful With Your Equipment.
 Leave your phone and expensive equipment home.
-Even your waterproof camera or a GoPro are not safe in the extremely salty water.
+Even your waterproof camera or GoPro are not safe in the extremely salty water.
 So be sure to keep any electronics away from the water.

-Where To Stay
+Where To Stay In Dead Sea

 Choosing a hotel here is important because not all parts of the Dead Sea shore are welcoming or easy to get into.
 A good hotel will provide you with the proper amenities to enjoy this place to the fullest.
 It might be a good idea to stay somewhere with a pool too.
 You will find it frustrating to stay near a sea where you can only get in the water for 10 minutes at a time.